Get

 If your cat is used to going outside or being let inside through an open window, they will start to scratch at it if it is closed and they do not know how to get through the window.
 This behavior can happen if the window is not open wide enough for your cat to feel comfortable climbing through it, and they are trying to indicate that you should help them get outside or let them inside.

 Most cats do not understand how windows work, and they feel like it is blocking their path.
-This can make your cat scratch and claw at the window in confusion because they do not know why they cannot go through the glass.
+This can make your cat scratch and claw at the window in confusion or try to figure out how humans manage to sometimes get rid of this glass.

 3. They Can See Their Reflection

-Cats can see their reflections in the window, and this confuses them for another cat that is invading their territory on the opposite side.
+Cats can see their reflections in the window, and this confuses them.
+Perhaps they think it is another cat that is invading their territory on the opposite side.
 Your cat will begin to scratch and rub against the window in an attempt to reach the other cat and mark their territory by using their scent.

-Cats should soon get bored of this when they realize that their reflection isn’t a threat, so this behavior is typically short-lived.
+Cats should soon get bored of this when they realize that they can’t reach them and likely their reflection isn’t a threat, so this behavior is typically short-lived.
 Your cat will have a defensive posture when they notice their reflection and try to get on the other side of the window to check if it truly is a cat.
 You may notice that they will start sniffing the window, and if it is open then will try investigating the other side.

 Soon your cat will become indifferent to seeing their reflection, generally because they realize there isn’t another cat threatening its territory.